Upsolver/Documentation_Old/Clusters/realtime.md

 to be updated with Real Time data from the Stream.

-## Materialized Views
+## Lookup Tables (Based on Real-Time Data-Sources)

-Materialized Views that are based on Real Time Data Sources can be also updated in Real Time.
-To do so, check the "Real Time" option when you deploy the Materialized View.
+Lookup Tables that are based on Real Time Data Sources can be also updated in Real Time.
+To do so, check the "Real Time" option when you deploy the Lookup Table.

 ## How It Works